sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 ## Installing the code

-The repo contains two circuit-python files: code.py and pa55100ej.py.
+The projects [github repository](https://github.com/dyadica/CircuitPython_PAA5100EJ) contains two circuit-python files: code.py and pa55100ej.py.
 For those familiar with Arduino; the code.py file is the equivalent to an arduino sketch file in that it is where you put your main code that you want to run.
 Similarly pa55100ej.py is like an Arduino library called by the main code.py file.
+These are all you will need to get things up and running.

 [![](/wp-content/uploads/2022/02/16/file_structure_paa5100je.png)](wp-content\uploads\2022\02\16\file_structure_paa5100je.png)
 <span class="caption">Figure 2: Installation setup and file structure</span>

-All you need to do is place the file paa5100ej.py in your designated library location and the file code.py in its required location; usually the root of the circuit-python [drive](https://learn.adafruit.com/welcome-to-circuitpython/the-circuitpy-drive).
+Once you have obtained the files you then need to place the file paa5100ej.py in your circuit-python drives designated library location; and also the file code.py in its required location.
+For the latter this is usually the root.
+For the former its usually a bespoke library directory also created at the root of the circuit-python [drive](https://learn.adafruit.com/welcome-to-circuitpython/the-circuitpy-drive).
 Figure: 2 shows my installation setup and file structure within the [Thonny](https://thonny.org/) IDE.
-The lib directory contains the  [Adafruit_Circuit_BusDevice library](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice) library detailed in [prerequisites](#prerequisites).
+For reference: the lib directory contains the [Adafruit_Circuit_BusDevice library](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice) library as detailed in [prerequisites](#prerequisites).

-Additionally I have also two neopixel libs in there because I am using a [Feather RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico) board which has an on-board neopixel which annoyingly I need to turn off at every boot.
-If you don't have such a board i.e. you are using a pi [pico](https://shop.pimoroni.com/products/raspberry-pi-pico?variant=32402092294227) then you wont need these libraries.
+For my setup, I have also two neopixel libs included in the directory as I am using a [Feather RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico) board which has an on-board neopixel.
+This I annoyingly need to turn off at every boot.
+If you don't have the same board, i.e. you are using a pi [pico](https://shop.pimoroni.com/products/raspberry-pi-pico?variant=32402092294227) then you shouldn't need these libraries.

 ## Using the code

-With the installation/setup complete; lets move on to setting up the circuit and also having a look at the code itself.
+With the installation/setup complete; lets move on to putting together the circuit and also having a look at the code itself.

 ### A look at the circuit